nihirash/internet-nextplorer/README.md

 If you want run it in emulator - use CSpect with configured REAL ESP-module!
 Buildin ESP-emulator doesn't support all necessary commands.

- * Build entire project and run it with cspect using this keys `-nextrom -tv -mmc=./../ -zxnext browser.nex`

 I've tried organize code for eaiser location all parts and wish you won't have issues with it.
 If there are some issues with it - feel free write me about it.

 To bundle browser include `browser.nex` file and `docs/` directory in single package(should be placed in same directory).